votchallenge/website/contents/howto/integration.md

 For native trackers, written in C or C++ the communcation between the toolkit and the tracker is handled by the code in the `vot.h` file that is available in the `tracker/examples/native` directory.
 Below is a simple example that illustrates how the communication is performed using this header file in C code.

-    #define VOT_POLYGON // Comment this if you want to use rectangles instead of polygons
+    // Uncomment line below if you want to use rectangles
+    // #define VOT_RECTANGLE
     #include "vot.h"

     int main( int argc, char** argv)